Alhambra

 During the Nasrid era, the Alhambra was a self-contained city separate from the rest of Granada below.
 It contained most of the amenities of a Muslim city such as a Friday mosque, hammams (public baths), roads, houses, artisan workshops, a tannery, and a sophisticated water supply system.
 As a royal city and citadel, it contained at least six major palaces, most of them located along the northern edge where they commanded views over the Albaicín quarter.
 The most famous and best-preserved are the Mexuar, the Comares Palace, the Palace of the Lions, and the Partal Palace, which form the main attraction to visitors today.
 The other palaces are known from historical sources and from modern excavations.
 At the Alhambra's western tip is the Alcazaba fortress.
 Multiple smaller towers and fortified gates are also located along the Alhambra's walls.
 Outside the Alhambra walls and located nearby to the east is the Generalife, a former Nasrid country estate and summer palace accompanied by historic orchards and modern landscaped gardens.

 The architecture of the Nasrid palaces reflects the tradition of Moorish architecture developed over previous centuries.
 It is characterized by the use of the courtyard as a central space and basic unit around which other halls and rooms were organized.
-Courtyards typically had water features at their center, such as a reflective pool or a fountain.
+Courtyards typically had water features at their centre, such as a reflective pool or a fountain.
 Decoration was focused on the inside of the building and was executed primarily with tile mosaics on lower walls and carved stucco on the upper walls.
 Geometric patterns, vegetal motifs, and Arabic inscriptions were the main types of decorative motifs.
 Additionally, "stalactite"-like sculpting, known as muqarnas, was used for three-dimensional features like vaulted ceilings.